demichelislab/NEMOcode/README.md

 healthy cfDNA signal, as it is equal to one minus the tumor content, while a non-informative prior is used for the NE and Adeno components.
-The relative error of the estimation is computed as the maximum standard error across NE and Adeno fractions, divided by the total tumor content (currently, this statististic is not used).
+The relative error of the estimation is computed as the maximum standard error across NE and Adeno fractions (currently, this statistic is not used - but could be useful to interpret signal stability).
 Notice that the PE score is not reliable when the tumor content is below 3%, while we recommend caution in interpreting the PE score between 3% and 10% of tumor content.